Remove characters from right

 3. Enter the value.

-4. Example: If you want to remove the last six characters from the right, use “6” as a parameter.
+4. Example: To remove the last six characters from the right, use “6” as a parameter.

 dataXL